Celebs and dignitaries meet at the White House for Biden's state dinner

 A look at the guest list

 More than 300 additional guests made their way to the White House for Biden's party.
-Among them were members of the French and American elite, including business magnates, movie stars, TV personalities, musical artists, dozens of state and federal officials, military leaders and even a Medal of Honor recipient.
+Among them were members of the French and American elite, including business magnates, movie stars, TV personalities, musical artists, dozens of state and federal officials, military leaders, a Medal of Honor recipient, and Kurt Russell, the 2022 teacher of the year.

-Some notable star attendees included actor Kurt Russell and actress Jennifer Garner, R&B singer John Legend — who played at Biden's 2021 inauguration, comedian and TV host Stephen Colbert.
+Some notable star attendees included actress Jennifer Garner, R&B singer John Legend — who played at Biden's 2021 inauguration, comedian and TV host Stephen Colbert.

 From the government, attendees included Director of National Intelligence Avril Haines, Secretary of State Antony Blinken, Secretary of Homeland Security Alejandro Mayorkas, along with senators, representatives, governors, mayors and other officials.

-House Republican leader Kevin McCarthy and his wife joined Biden and the Democrats for dinner.
+House Republican leader Kevin McCarthy and his mother joined Biden and the Democrats for dinner.

 And representing America's military were Secretary of Defense Lloyd Austin and Medal of Honor recipient Army Cpt.
 Florent Groberg.